 Cagbalete Island, Quezon

 Boasts of white sand, Cagbalete Island is a perfect place to go to if you don’t want to go to overrated beaches.
-Exciting activities you can do in this not-so-commercialized island include swimming, kayaking, snorkeling as well as trekking.
+Exciting activities you can do in this not-so-commercialized island include swimming, kayaking, snorkeling, and trekking.

-To get there: You can ride a bus at Jac Liner Buendia Terminal going to the city of Lucena.
+To get there: You can ride a bus at Jac Liner Buendia Terminal, going to Lucena.
 Upon getting off, take a mini-bus ride to Mauban then walk towards Pantalan port to take a public boat going to Cagbalete Island.
-Estimated expenses is around P1000 pesos, including entrance fee, food and miscellaneous.

 Also Read: 8 Beautiful Beaches in Quezon Province